Classic document management solutions¶

 A number of free document management applications exist.
 The most well known are:

-Furthermore, since users should create the same storage structure in both systems, you quickly find after only a few months that the information in the document management system is quite disconnected from that in the company's management system, if the two are separate.
+Furthermore, since users should create the same storage structure in both systems, you quickly find after only a few months that the information in the document management system is quite disconnected from that in the company's management system if the two are separate.
 For example, how do you know where to store your least-frequently used documents such as (perhaps) employee car-leasing documents?

 Also, document management systems are typically very complex because they must manage user access rights in just the same way as those that are available in the company management system.
 This means that you have to enter the same sort of data about access rights twice for the system administrators.

-You will see that the total integration of OpenERP's document management system with the main company management system, and plugins to Outlook and Thunderbird email clients, offers an elegant solution that addresses these problems.
+You'll see that the total integration of OpenERP's document management system with the main company management system, and plugins to Outlook and Thunderbird email clients, offers an elegant solution that addresses these problems.